mvartani76/CSCI-E-15-Fall2014-P3/readme.md

 ## Demo

-As a remote student, my demo is located in jing at the following location http://screencast.com/t/YzFYwFCN
+As a remote student, my demo is located in jing at the following location http://screencast.com/t/YzFYwFCN.
+My apologies for the poor audio quality on this recording.
+Not sure why it was so poor.

 ## Details for Teaching Team
 I took the following challenges for this assignment.